 Beeswax has been used for countless years for a wide assortment of commercial, cosmetic, and medicinal benefits.
 Originally, beeswax was the only form of wax that was used commercially in candles.
 In fact, ‘wax’ itself derives from the Old English word ‘weax,’ which exclusively referred to the European honey bee (Tulloch 47).
-Many beeswax uses in ancient cultures had to do with dry skin.
+Many beeswax for skin uses in ancient cultures had to do with dry skin.
 Produced only by worker honey bees, it is no wonder beeswax is often considered a high-quality ingredient for many different products on the market.

 A Brief History of Beeswax